butlerem/data-visualizer/README.md

 ## Overview

-This project is a case study in data visualisation where users can explore eight different visuals.
-Each visual is either built using p5.js or Three.js.
-The goal of this project is to combine creative coding with data-driven insights in an engaging and interactive interface.
+The Data Visualization Dashboard is a case study which extends the functionality of an existing p5.js visualization platform.
+This implementation adds two additional p5.js visuals and also several 3D visualizations built with Three.js.
+The project blends creative coding with modern web technologies to offer an interactive user experience.

 ## Features

-- Multiple Visuals: Eight different visualisation modules utilizing p5.js and Three.js.
-- Interactive UI: - Left Navigation Menu: Browse and select different visualisations. - Download Functionality: Export the current dataset as a JSON file. - Central Gallery: Displays the active visual. - Stats Panel: Automatically updates to reflect live data about the visual. - Customisable Controls: Sliders and dropdown menus to adjust visual parameters.
-- Real-time Data Analytics: Integration with Firebase for analytics tracking.
+Diverse Visual Modules:

+- Eight distinct visualization modules.
+Some are powered by p5.js and others use Three.js for 3D interactivity

+Interactive Experience:

+- The dashboard features a left-side navigation menu for easy switching between visuals, a central gallery that dynamically displays your selected visual, and a control panel with sliders and dropdowns to adjust visualizations.
+The stats panel updates live to reflect key data points as you interact with the visuals.

+Seamless Data Integration:

+- Cloud Firestore is used for dynamic data fetching.

+Downloadable Insights:

+- Using the download button you can export the current dataset as a JSON file.

+Responsive and Future-Ready:

-- Responsive Design: Built with modern web standards ensuring compatibility across devices.
+- Built with modern web standards—HTML5, CSS3, and Material Icons—the dashboard is designed to perform across all devices.

 ## Technologies

-- JavaScript for dynamic content
-- p5.js for creative coding visualisations
-- Three.js for 3D visualisations
+JavaScript: For dynamic content and logic. p5.js: Creative coding and 2D visualisations to life.
+Three.js: For immersive 3D visualisation experiences.
-- Firebase for backend analytics and data handling
+Firebase: Handling backend data seamlessly.
-- HTML5 & CSS3 for structure and styling
-- Material Icons for user interface elements
+HTML5 & CSS3: Modern, responsive design.
+Material Icons: Adding intuitive UI elements.

 # Installation